In the Grid

-In the Grid was a British game show that aired on Five from 30 October 2006 to 2 February 2007, hosted by Les Dennis.
+In the Grid is a British game show that aired on Five from 30 October 2006 to 2 February 2007, hosted by Les Dennis.

 Format

 Round 1 - The Grid

 The reigning champion gets to pick from a 3x3 board (from A1 to C3), each square hiding a name.
 The selected square reveals the name of the champion's new opponent.
 If there is no reigning champion (only the case where the previous champion has won five games and has to "retire"), the selection is made randomly by the Grid.
 The first person selected is treated as the "reigning champion", and the second person selected is treated as the "new contestant" for the purposes of game play: this is elaborated on later in this section.

 The main game board has sixteen squares in a 4x4 layout (from A1 to D4).
 Behind each square is a different colour, and neither player (nor the host or audience) knows the location of which colours are where.